morpho-org/morpho-optimizers/README.md

 ## Questions & Feedback

-For any question or feedback you can send an email to [merlin@morpho.xyz](mailto:merlin@morpho.xyz).
+For any questions or feedback, you can send an email to [merlin@morpho.org](mailto:merlin@morpho.org).

 ---